 5. Transition Handicaps

-In order to move from CONGU to WHS handicaps, all players' current Handicap Records will be reprocessed using the WHS principles, as described on the Transition Handicaps Page.
+In order to move from CONGU to WHS handicaps, all players' current Handicap Records have been reprocessed using the WHS principles, as described on the Transition Handicaps Page.